MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/manage-tenants-shared-schema.md

 ## Mounting and Synchronizing Tenant Databases
 To connect a tenant database to a [!INCLUDE[nav_server_md](includes/nav_server_md.md)] instance, you must mount it on the server instance by using the Mount-NavTenantDatabase cmdlet.
 The database must already exist; it can be an empty SQL database or a valid [!INCLUDE[navnowlong](includes/navnowlong_md.md)] database, which can be either empty or contain business data.
 Once a tenant database is mounted on the server instance, you can start to mount tenants.

-When a database is mounted for the first time on a [!INCLUDE[nav_server_md](includes/nav_server_md.md)] instance, the server instance can process requests for data on the tenant database, however, the tenant database is not in the **Operational** state because it has not been synchronized with the application database on the server instance.
+When a database is mounted for the first time on a server instance, the server instance can process requests for data on the tenant database, however, the tenant database is not in the **Operational** state because it has not been synchronized with the application database on the server instance.
 This means that you cannot yet create or mount tenants on the tenant database.

 ### Synchronizing
 To synchronize the tenant database and make it operational, you use the Sync-NAVTenantDatabase cmdlet.
 When synchronized successfully, the application version of the application database on the server instance is then registered for support in tenant database.

 A tenant database can be mounted on and synchronized with more than one server instance.
 The application database version of each server instance is registered for support in the tenant database.
-This enables you to hav tenants in the tenant database that are using different application versions.
+This enables you to have tenants in the tenant database that are using different application versions.
 This is useful, for example, when upgrading tenants to a newer application.
-An existing tenant can be upgraded to a newer application version by mounting it on the server instance that uses the newer application version, and then running a data upgrade.
+An existing tenant can be upgraded to a newer application version by mounting it on another server instance that uses the newer application version, and then running a data upgrade.

 There are two important parameters that you can set to determine how the synchronization is performed: `-Mode` and `-CommitPerTable`.